fcannizzohz/demo-hz-testing/README.md

 While not mocking per se, **embedded Hazelcast instances** are real, in-memory cluster nodes ideal for local testing.
 They enable realistic behaviour without requiring external setup.

-Unless for specific reasons regarding testing of network deployments developers should use, `HazelcastTestSupport` over running fully fledged instances started with `Hazelcast.newHazelcastInstance()`.
+Unless for specific reasons regarding testing of network deployments developers should use, `HazelcastTestSupport.class` (or `JetTestSupport.class` for streaming) or `TestHazelcastInstanceFactory.class` over running fully fledged instances started with `Hazelcast.newHazelcastInstance()`.

 The latter creates full Hazelcast nodes and may interfere with local networking (e.g., TCP/IP stack, port conflicts), making tests slower and possibly more brittle.